Blockchain-Learning-Group/dapp-fundamentals/course-content/2-NEW-intro-to-dapps.rst

   is the ``<ProductRegistry>`` and it may have many child ``<Product>`` s.
 Therefore the ``<Product>`` components may accept data passed to them by the ``<ProductRegistry>``, and it is this data, passed from parent to child, that is referred to as *props*.
 Essentially the input parameters that a component may accept are referred to as *props*.

+  Also ``this`` is a special keyword in JavaScript.
+For the time being we can assume his will be bound to the React component class.
+  Therefore ``this.props`` inside the component is accessing the ``props`` attribute on the component class.

 - Time to update your ``<Product>`` component to accept some props!